UrbanCompass/hnvm/README.md

 ## Configuration

+### Download Path

 By default, `hnvm` will download node and pnpm binaries to `~/.hnvm`.
 To customize this path, simply set the `HNVM_PATH` environment variable, either by exporting it or setting it in your profile:

 ```sh
 env HNVM_PATH=/path/to/.hnvm
 ```

+### Node and PNPM Versions

+HNVM checks for what versions of `node` and `pnpm` to use in one of 3 places, in order:

+1. It looks for a `package.json` file in the same directory from which the script was invoked.
+If that file has an `"engines"` field, it'll read the `node` version from either `engines.hnvm` or `engines.node`, and the `pnpm` version from `engines.pnpm`.
+2. It checks for an `HNVM_NODE_VER` and `HNVM_PNPM_VER` environment variable.
+3. It falls back to the defaults declared in the `.env` file baked into `hnvm` itself

+If semver ranges are provided instead of exact versions, `hnvm` will perform curl requests to resolve those to an exact version.
+However you'll get a warning about this since it could slow down execution time from the async request, or it might even fail to work at all if the curl requests fail to load.

+To try to mitigate this slowdown, semver range results are cached locally.
+The default is 60s but you can control this by setting the `HNVM_RANGE_CACHE` environment variable.